 Cuba’s Raul Castro steps down as Communist Party chief, marking end of family’s reign

-For the first time since the 1959 revolution, the country will not have a leader who is not a Castro.
+For the first time since the 1959 revolution, the country will have a leader who is not a Castro.

-Raul Castro on Friday said that he will step down as head of Cuba’s Communist Party, ending an era of formal leadership that began with his brother Fidel Castro and the country’s 1959 revolution, AP reported.
+Raul Castro on Friday said that he will step down as head of Cuba’s Communist Party, ending an era of formal leadership that began with his brother Fidel Castro and the country’s 1959 revolution, the AP reported.

 The retirement means that for the first time in more than six decades, Cubans will not have a Castro formally guiding their affairs.
 Fidel Castro, who led the revolution that brought down dictator Fulgencio Batista in 1959, formally became head of the Communist Party in 1965.
 He led the country until 2006 and handed over the presidency to Raul Castro in 2008 due to his bad health.